Archanajs2001/Machine-Learning-model---Supply-Chain-Management/README.md

 ![charts](https://github.com/Archanajs2001/Machine-Learning-model---Supply-Chain-Management/assets/154094021/e9ddbc17-4fdf-4121-b09a-c5d820b1b4a8)

 **Gradient Boosting Regressor is the Best Model.
-By Utilizing tis Machine Learning Model, we can make highly accurate predictions making it the preferred and most effective machine learning model for our task.**
+By Utilizing this Machine Learning Model, we can make highly accurate predictions making it the preferred and most effective machine learning model for our task.**

 ## Insights and Recommendations